-The film introduces us to a couple who have been together for many years in an apartment building.
+The film introduces us to a couple who have been together in an apartment building for many years.
 But unfortunately for this couple, Julio (Javier Camara) & Ana (Griselda Siciliani), their relationship consists of arguments, disagreements, and a lack of connection in the bedroom.

 As Julio comes home from a day at work, he is reminded by Ana that the two had plans to have dinner with the neighbours from upstairs.
-Julio attempts to make excuses for the two to cancel as he has no interest in spending the evening with a couple he barely knows.
-Ana reminds him that they keep putting it off and cancel every time.
-Julio and Ana are aware that the couple above appear to be joyful in their relationship, something that is even more evident as the two are extremely loud whenever they spend time in the bedroom.
+Julio attempts to make excuses for the two to cancel, as he has no interest in spending the evening with a couple he barely knows.
+Ana reminds him that they keep putting it off and cancelling every time.
+Julio and Ana are aware that the couple above appear joyful in their relationship, which is even more evident as the two are extremely loud whenever they spend time in the bedroom.

 Within minutes of starting this film, I was impressed by the film’s script and dialogue.
 Everything within this film feels realistic and natural.
 The conversations are also quite engaging and filled with shocking moments that are dramatic, surprising, or even funny to witness.
 Performances are solid and can’t be faulted.

-As a plot, it is fun, witty, and nothing is predictable.
-I found myself questioning the film’s outcomes, and being surprised at every turn.
-Even when something should have been evident to me as a viewer, the film’s plot and unfolding was so natural I didn’t make a connection on the first viewing, which was extremely pleasing.
+As a plot, it is fun, and witty, and nothing is predictable.
+I questioned the film’s outcomes and was surprised at every turn.
+Even when something should have been evident to me as a viewer, the film’s plot and unfolding were so natural I didn’t make a connection on the first viewing, which was extremely pleasing.

 The image quality here is stunning.
-Obviously, The People Upstairs has been filmed with great quality cameras, and the entire film is well shot and rather pleasing to watch.
+The People Upstairs has been filmed with great quality cameras, and the entire film is well-shot and rather pleasing to watch.
 The film’s audio gains a perfect score as the vocal track was easy to hear and simple to follow.
-The film itself does not have a soundtrack, but I certainly enjoyed the director’s taste of humour in the selected tracks used for the film’s credits.
+The film itself does not have a soundtrack, but I certainly enjoyed the director’s taste in humour in the selected tracks used for the film’s credits.